 But if your only focus during the holidays is on getting customers to buy now, you’re missing an opportunity to make your business more profitable throughout the entire year.
 In addition to encouraging people to buy now, your holiday efforts should include strategies to get those shoppers to come back repeatedly after the holidays are over.
 Here are several tips for accomplishing that goal.

-The pandemic has changed consumer habits this year, and possibly forever.
-Virus-related health concerns have caused a large number of people to be concerned about shopping indoors at retail establishment and eating indoors – even when stores and restaurants aren’t operating under mandated restrictions.
-Thus, this year, one of the most important ways to show shoppers you care about them is to let them know what precautions you are taking to ensure their safety during the pandemic.
+So, one of the most important ways to show shoppers you care about them is to let them know what precautions you’re taking to ensure their safety.
 The steps you take now will help them remember you as a safe and worthwhile place to shop after the holidays (and after the pandemic passes).
 Here are several things you can do:

 - Be sure your employees are wearing their masks properly.
-If they don’t, one or more customers are likely to complain on local social media sites like NextDoor and tell people to stay away from your store or restaurant!
+If they don’t, one or more customers might complain on local social media sites like NextDoor and tell people to stay away from your store or restaurant.
 (Yes, people really do that.
-They’ll also post comments if your store or restaurant looks dirty, your employees were rude, an other things they don’t like.!)
+They’ll also post comments if your store or restaurant looks dirty, your employees were rude, an other things they don’t like.)

-- Take employees’ temperatures everyday and remind them not to come into work if they are sick or have been in contact recently with someone who has COVID.
+- Take employees’ temperatures every day and remind them not to come into work if they’re sick or have been in contact recently with someone who’s been sick.

 - Post masking, capacity, and social distancing notices at the doors.
 If your store gets a lot of foot traffic, assign employees to keep track of the number of people entering and leaving to prevent going over capacity.